Allyssa Wolf: Career

+Critical reception

 Jacket magazine said of Vaudeville: "Read this book in a theatre or in the street propped on a fire hydrant.
 Read it between classes, in the library, on a train; read it at a poetry reading, read it in jail — anywhere.
 It is that book which begs to be myth.
 I have not seen pages nor have I heard poems.
 No. Reading this book I have allowed myself the gift of beauty redivivus!"

 Recently, poet and critic Philip Jenks, reassessed the importance of Vaudeville, at The Poetry Foundation, saying, "It’s been ten years since Allyssa Wolf’s Vaudeville was published.
 It says so on the page, but I’m having trouble believing.
 Dare to suggest a timeless text was written not in some other era, not by some dead white man, not.
 I cannot prove anything (the analytics versus “Being, but an Ear” (Dickinson 340)), oppose the best of, but Wolf's is verse in its purest form.
 Speaks to and with.
 Ghosts, power relations, inhabitations, gender powers, the animals, comedic horrors, and language twisting old English into the presences, or wars, just: “twisting the night away” (Wolf 37).
 It's a “real show” with all the horror and comity of being, shredded thus", and, "Generativity, producing, creating, these makings of words and deeds to thieve from Arendt—they are fully capable of producing horrors if one seeks to create only within the loneliness of those “grave and grainy” rooms of modernity or postmodernity or what have you.
 Unless we make in concert with one another, without the in-between, world become monster.
 A) The Holocaust never ended and B) It was/is born of a continual alienation.
 And it is these truths that Allyssa Wolf's beckons the reader to perhaps examine.
 It is night everywhere...
 A sort of “night of the world” as Hegel wrote.."